 This is a competitive application program.
 For each fall semester, 16-23 students are selected based on market demand.
 Limited enrollment ensures a quality learning experience including hands-on training in a healthcare facility.

 To be considered for application to the Radiologic Technology Program the following steps must be completed:

 1. Be admitted to Blinn College.
-Applicants must provide THEA scores (or alternative test) or evidence of exemption.
+Applicants must provide TSI Assessment scores (or alternative test) or evidence of exemption.

 A. Students with any transfer credits MUST have college transcripts analyzed by a Blinn College transcript analyst prior to scheduling an appointment with an advisor.

 B. Transcripts from other colleges must be official and sent to: